MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/use-uii-automation-adapter-interact-external-web-applications.md

 ---
-title: "Use UII automation adapter to interact with external and web applications in Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "Use UII automation adapter to interact with external and web applications in Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
 description: "Learn how to use UII automation adapter to interact with external and web applications in Unified Service Desk." ms.custom:
   - dyn365-USD